#ResearchNote – The Forgotten Few: The Royal Australian Air Force and the Korean Air War – A Historiographical Note

 By Dr Ross Mahoney

 In 1970, the United States Air Force’s (USAF) Contemporary Historical Examination of Current Operations (CHECO) project, which produced around 250 volumes on various subjects, published a volume on the air operations of the RAAF over Vietnam.[1]
-The volume on the RAAF was one of several that examined non-US subjects – other air forces analysed included air operations by the Republic of Vietnam Air Force, the Royal Thai Air Force, and the Republic of Korea Air Force.
+The volume on the RAAF was one of several that examined non-US subjects; other air forces analysed included the Republic of Vietnam Air Force, the Royal Thai Air Force, and the Republic of Korea Air Force.
 Notably, the report on the RAAF, authored by James T. Bear, described the Australian effort over Southeast Asia as producing a ‘fruitful association’ with the USAF.[2]
 However, while the Americans, through the extensive distribution of this report to various commands, were aware of the views espoused by Project CHECO, the RAAF was not, as they were not included on the distribution list.
 As a result, this issue is often ignored by those using this source when writing on Australian air operations over Vietnam.
 For example, in a recent 2019 article in Sabretache, the journal of the Military Historical Society of Australia, Justin Chadwick made much of Bear’s report by describing its contents.
-However, Chadwick failed to discuss the distribution issue and whether the RAAF knew the report’s contents.[3]
+However, Chadwick failed to address the distribution issue or whether the RAAF was aware of the report’s contents.[3]
 Nonetheless, Bear’s report, and others covering subjects pertinent to Australian air operations over Vietnam, were used by Chris Coulthard-Clark when researching and writing his volume on the RAAF in Vietnam as part of ‘The Official History of Australia’s Involvement in Southeast Asian Conflicts, 1948-1975.’
 Moreover, the report is a valuable starting point for any discussion about Australia’s place in the air wars over Vietnam and the impact of the conflict on the RAAF.

 More recently, however, air power historians have begun to discuss the air war over Vietnam more nuancedly.
-For example, in his 2021 history of the air war over Vietnam, Air Power’s Lost Cause, Brian Laslie, building on the work of the likes of Mark Clodfelter, argued that the US fought six separate air wars during the conflict.[4]
-These campaigns were the strategic air campaign against North Vietnam, the battle for air superiority over North Vietnam, the USAF’s air war over South Vietnam, the US Navy’s air war – both over North and South Vietnam, air operations over Laos and Cambodia, and the US Army’s air mobility operations.
+For example, in his 2021 history of the air war over Vietnam, Air Power’s Lost Cause, Brian Laslie, building on the work of scholars such as Mark Clodfelter, argued that the US fought six separate air wars during the conflict.[4]
+These campaigns included the strategic air campaign against North Vietnam; the battle for air superiority over North Vietnam; the USAF’s air war over South Vietnam; the US Navy’s air war over North and South Vietnam; air operations over Laos and Cambodia; and the US Army’s air mobility operations.
 However, while this classification helps describe US air operations over Vietnam, in excluding the experience of other nations involved in these ‘air wars,’ historians fail to tell a cohesive story about the use of air power over Vietnam.

 Australian_soldiers_unloading_rations_from_a_9_Squadron_helicopter_in_1967